lebogangolifant/udagram-webapp/README.md

 ### File Structure

 1. `create.sh`
-    * used to deploy server into Public Subnets,  helps with troubleshooting.
+    * use ssh key to deploy server into Public Subnets,  helps with troubleshooting.

 2. `network-infrastructure.yml` `network-parameters.json`
     * contains network resources to be deployed